Mobile developers use programming and software development skills to create applications for mobile devices.

 - IBM Certified Mobile Application Developer

-Your specialized training and experience in mobile application development may qualify you for a variety of in-demand job roles, including:
+Your specialized experience and training in mobile application development may qualify you for a variety of positions, including:

 - Mobile Application Developer jobs